-The Petroleum Engineering program was developed to prepare scientists and engineers to be able to produce novel technological solutions for enhancing recovery of the existing hydrocarbon sources (secondary and tertiary recovery methods) and developing new methods for recovering unconventional hydrocarbon reserves (tight oils, heavy oils, bituminous sands, oil shale, gas hydrates, etc.).
+The Petroleum Engineering program was developed to prepare scientists and engineers to be able to produce novel technological solutions for enhancing recovery of the existing hydrocarbon sources (secondary and tertiary recovery methods) and developing new methods for recovering unconventional hydrocarbon reserves (tight oils, heavy oils, bituminous sands, shale oil, gas hydrates, etc.).

 The key features of the Petroleum Engineering program are:

-- Cutting edge research in Exploration and Production of Hydrocarbons;
+- Cutting-edge research in the exploration and production of hydrocarbons;

-- Special emphasis on unconventional recourses and enhanced oil recovery;
+- Special emphasis on unconventional resources and enhanced oil recovery;

 - Special emphasis on involving methods of mathematical physics and data science;